Yaacov Breir

-Yaacov Breir (יעקב ברייר; born 1910) was an Israeli footballer who played as a full-back for Hapoel Haifa and the Mandatory Palestine national team.
+Yaacov Netanyahu Breir (יעקב ברייר; 9 May 1910 - April 3 1953) was an Israeli footballer who played as a full-back for Hapoel Haifa and the Mandatory Palestine national team.
+He is believed to have been killed in Lebanon in April 1953, while visiting relatives.

+Breir was regarded as one of Hapoel Haifa's greatest players of the early era.
 Breir took part in Mandatory Palestine's last international match against Lebanon in 1940; it was his only international cap.